cegvist/docs.wappalyzer.com/api/resources/lookup.md

 ]
 ```

-The hits value is the number of times users of the browser extension have visited the website that month.
-It can be used as a rough indicator of traffic.
+The `hits` value is the number of times users of the [browser extension](https://www.wappalyzer.com/download) have visited the website that month.
+It can be used as an indicator of traffic.

 **Example response (`202`)**

-If no results are found and `callback_url` is specified, the domain will be fetched and analysed using the Crawl API as a fallback.
-The callback URL will be called within two minutes of completing the request.
+If instant results are unavailable and `callback_url` is specified, a `202` is returned and the domain will be indexed using the [Crawl API](/api/resources/crawl) as a fallback.
+The callback URL will be called upon completion of the request, typically minutes later.

-if no callback URL is specified, a `404` response code will be returned instead.
-This call will still be counted towards the subscription quota.

 ``` json
 {